When you need to run custom PHP code on your WordPress site often you’re instructed to add it to the active theme’s functions.php file.

-- Using the sample plugin header below, copy to a new text file and save as a PHP file.
-For example itsg-custom-functions.php
+- Copy the code below to a new text file and save as a PHP file.
+You can change the details to suit your site.

 <?php /* Plugin Name: itsupportguides.com custom functions Description: Contains custom functions Version: 1.0.0 Author: IT Support Guides Author URI: itsupportguides.com */

-- ZIP the file up, so you have something like this sample plugin: itsg-custom-functions.zip
+- ZIP the file so you have a ZIP file containing the php file

-- Now click on the ‘Upload Plugin’ button and upload the ZIP’ed plugin file
+- Click on the ‘Upload Plugin’ button and upload the ZIP file

 - Activate the plugin

 Stuck?
-Have a look at my sample plugin: itsg-custom-functions.zip
+Have a look at the sample plugin: itsg-custom-functions.zip